Why is measuring employee engagement important? For three main reasons

 - Improving organizational goals alignment

+First of all, make sure you have carefully check our previous article where we defined what is employee engagement.
 The first point we raise when asked is do you really know how engaged your employees are?
 And can you quantify it?
 Perhaps managers do know and have a pretty good idea, but often they are unable of measuring employee engagement.

 If companies are to be truly competitive, waiting for the quarterly or yearly financials to plan action is too late.
 In today’s fast paced world measuring the traditional KPIs is no longer sufficient.
 There is no doubt that they still remain important, but organizations also need to know what is happening with employees and their engagement in work.
 Business today is too fast paced to rely solely on hard figures.

-Identifying problems as they arise
+Measuring employee engagement helps you to identify problems as they arise

 Measuring employee engagement enables you to identify issues at all levels of your organization before they worsen.
 When you keep checking in with your employees and tracking your organizational temperature, you won't be blindsided by problems that fester or escalate.